raspberrypilearning/getting-started-with-the-pico/en/step_9.md

     time.sleep(1)
 ```

-Turn the potentiometer to see your maximum and minumum values.
+Turn the potentiometer to see your maximum and minimum values.

 They should be approximately between `0` and `65025`